-Considering all combinations of the items listed above, there are 2102 = 40 possible configurations.
-Since the maximum number of signature key pairs does not affect any security-relevant functionality, there remain 22 = 4 different configurations that have to be considered.
 The Operating System (STARCOS SPK2.3) is constant for all configurations of the TOE (see No. 1 in the following Table 1).
 The TOE then also comprises one out of two Completion Files, providing support either for only the T=1 protocol or for both the T=0 and T=1 protocols (see No. 2a and 2b).
-Finally, one out of two Command Sequences (see No. 3a and 3b) are needed that determine whether the actual TOE is a User Version or a TrustCenter Version of the TOE (limited signature generation configuration).
+Finally, a suitable Command Sequences (see No. 3) is needed that determines whether the actual TOE is a User Version or a TrustCenter Version of the TOE (limited signature generation configuration vs. unlimited signature generation configuration), and how the access to additional cardholder secret keys (client authentication key and decipherment key) is secured by the global PIN.
+This Command Sequence may be modified (in a security-irrelevant way) to achieve the other configurations, i.e. the number of signature key pairs on the TOE can be adjusted to be either one, two or three.